-The consolidated financial statements of the Company and its subsidiaries (the "Group") and the statement of financial position of the Company for the financial year ended 30 June 2014 were authorised for issue by the Board of Directors on 26 September 2014.
+The consolidated financial statements of the Group and the statement of financial position of the Company for the financial year ended 30 June 2015 were authorised for issue by the Board of Directors on 28 September 2015.

 2. Summary of significant accounting policies